25 Live: The Finals

 On 11 June 2008, two dates were added, titled "The Final Two", taking place in Earls Court, London on 24 and 25 August 2008.
-These concerts were filmed for a 25 LIVE DVD release entitled "Live in London".
+These concerts were filmed for a DVD release entitled Live in London.

 On 30 June 2008, Michael announced one more last show in Copenhagen at Copenhagen's Parken Stadium on 30 August.
 This special performance, entitled "The Final One", allowed Michael to say "thank you" to his loyal fans, not only in Scandinavia, but also across Europe.

 On 1 November 2008, Michael announced another last concert.
 This time it was held at the Mohammed Bin Zayed Stadium on 1 December 2008, in Abu Dhabi, UAE.
 It was the first event to be held at the new stadium and was billed as the biggest concert ever held in the UAE.
 It was also his first concert in the Middle East.
 The event also helped to launch National Day celebrations and an outdoor extravaganza of fireworks and lasers gave fans a spectacular and unforgettable experience.